SkyDev125/logseq/pages/IST___2___1___SO___Virtual Addressing.md

 					- Many processes with tiny pages.
 					- Multiple swaps occuring all at once.
 					- Most of the time is wasted in moving in and out of the disk..
+				- Common
+				- On request
+				  collapsed:: true
+					- Used in segmented memory
+					- OS determines when to load the block into primary memory
+				- On demand
+				  collapsed:: true
+					- Used in paginated memory
+					- A fault is generated when trying to access and OS receives it, loading to primary memory
+				- Prefetching
+				  collapsed:: true
+					- The OS thinks this will be needed soon, so it loads it early hoping it will be helpful.
 				-
 				-